Why use winter wetsuits?

 When the temperature drops in autumn, warm winter wetsuits become vital.
 Surfers have been on a quest for decades to find a way to surf longer without getting cold.
-It all really took off in the early ’50s when the first neoprene surfing wetsuits were developed in California.
+It all really took off in the early ’50s with the development of the first neoprene surfing wetsuits in California.
 Without protection, you physically can’t stay in cold water for long before hyperthermia sets in, with life-threatening consequences.
-Therefore a good winter wetsuit is a must.
-Surfing in the middle of winter has become the norm, and taking a winter break has become a thing of the past.
+Therefore a good winter wetsuit is a must-have for every surfer.
+Surfing in the middle of winter has become normal, and taking a winter break has become a thing of the past.
 A winter wetsuit, or steamer, refers to a full wetsuit with waterproof seams.
 Winter wetsuit neoprene thicknesses range between 4, 5, 6 and sometimes even 7mm.
 Make sure to choose the most flexible wetsuit with the best seam construction for your budget.
 This way you’ll remain mobile and stay comfortable.

 Winter wetsuit neoprene thickness

 The choice of your wetsuit’s neoprene thickness is an important decision based on the water temperatures you are planning to surf in.
-This is mostly defined by your location and time of the year you are using the wetsuit.
+This is mostly defined by your location and time of the year.

 4/3 mm wetsuit: water temperatures around 12~15°C